 Back at the camp, you can wander along the beach at sunset, go for a swim or enjoy sea kayaking.
 Each evening, after dinner, the naturalist guides will give lectures on the natural history of the biosphere reserve.

-Leaving camp this morning, you will take a small charter plane to Tijuana, to connect with a second flight to Mexico City (approximately 5 hours flight).
-Upon arrival you will be transferred to your hotel for 1-night.
+Leaving camp this morning, you will take a small charter plane to Tijuana, to connect with a second flight to Mexico City (approximately five hours flight).
+Upon arrival you will be transferred to your overnight hotel.

 Days7-8: Monarch Butterfly Biosphere Reserve

-After breakfast you will transfer by road to Zitacuaro (3-4 hours drive), where for the next two days you will take guided excursions within the Monarch Butterfly Biosphere Reserve to experience the natural phenomenon of the monarch butterfly migration.
+After breakfast you will transfer by road to Zitacuaro (three to four hours drive), where for the next two days you will take guided excursions within the Monarch Butterfly Biosphere Reserve to experience the natural phenomenon of the monarch butterfly migration.
 Note: the reserves visited during your stay will be selected according to the concentration of butterflies and may be subject to change.

 5 nights tented eco camp including sleeping kit (sleeping pad, sleeping bag, liner and pillow)